onecommons/unfurl/docs/ensembles.rst

 As the above diagram illustrates, if we execute the Unfurl engine within a clean, isolated environment and have it target a well-defined, isolated cloud environment it is a lot easier to create consistent, reproducible deployments.
 Then we can view it as an atomic entity and treat them much like we would a container and apply similar operations such as clone, migrate, pause and snapshot.

-The deployment environment is set by specifying the :doc:`Runtime Environment` that Unfurl runs in.
+The deployment environment is set by specifying the :ref:`runtime environment<runtime>` that Unfurl runs in.
 It can be a Docker container or local isolation achieved through separate executables, environment variables, and Python virtual environment.

 The cloud environment is more variable -- dependent on the application, for example, the isolation boundary could be a cloud provider account, a Kubernetes cluster, or a Kubernetes namespace.
 But any of those resources can be marked as a boundary, enabling Unfurl to apply the appropriate semantics and optimizations.